thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/motoko-introduction.md

 ### Orthogonal persistence

-ICP persists the memory and other state information of a canister as it is executed.
+BIG persists the memory and other state information of a canister as it is executed.
 Thus the state of a Motoko actor, including its in-memory data structures, survive indefinitely.
 Actor state does not need to be explicitly restored and saved to external storage.

 ### Upgrades